kskorupka/Graph-Theory-Project/README.md

 3 2 2<br>
 3 4 2<br>
 ### Output
-The programme will create result.txt file (in the same folder where other .txt files are located).
+The programme will create result.txt file.